WaylonWalker/waylonwalker.com/pages/til/git-reflog-is-an-alias.md

 is states that the `git reflog` command runs `git reflog show` by default which is an alias for `git log -g --abbrev-commit --pretty=oneline`

-This epiphany depens my understanding of git, and lets me undersand that most `git log` flags might also work with `git log -g`.
+This epiphany deepens my understanding of git, and lets me understand that most `git log` flags might also work with `git log -g`.